MEET THE STAFF OF NEW HOPE

 RachelM@chespres.org | 636-779-0337

-Jean holds a Master of Arts in counseling from Covenant Theological Seminary and is a licensed professional counselor with the state of Missouri.
+Jean holds a Master of Arts in counseling from Covenant Theological Seminary and is a Licensed Professional Counselor with the state of Missouri and a National Certified Counselor.
 She also has an MBA from Northwestern University.
 Jean and her husband have two grown children.
 As a therapist, Jean helps people communicate and connect in healthy ways that honor God and each other.
 Jean has a real passion for women, couples and families who are dealing with conflict, anxiety, stress, depression, co-dependency, addiction, perfectionism, and transitions in life.
 Jean also has a heart for working with women who have suffered from broken relationships and from current or past abuse.
 Jean counts it a privilege to walk alongside people journeying toward hope and healing.

 JeanC@chespres.org | 636-779-0328

 Jen is a Licensed Professional Counselor who received her Masters of Arts in Counseling from Covenant Theological Seminary in 2002.
 Jen meets with clients of all ages and stages of life.
 She is passionate about offering hope to adolescents and adults who struggle with anxiety, depression, grief, broken relationships, and challenging life transitions.
 As a Registered Play Therapist, Jen loves witnessing the amazing work of healing in young children through play therapy.
 She also has specialized training in Autism and enjoys working with this unique population.